blurgyy/fcitx5-ui-rs.nvim/README.md

 ## Limitations

-This plugin depends on [Fcitx5]'s dbus frontend, it would not work on a system without dbus.
+This plugin depends on [Fcitx5]'s DBus frontend, it would not work on a system without DBus.

 ## Known Problem

-- Special characters like `#`, <code>\`</code>, `*`, etc. are inserted after space, if
+- Special characters like `#`, <code>\`</code>, `$`, `%`, etc. are inserted after space,
-  they are selected with a space key.
+  if they are selected with a space key.

 ## Thanks

 This project would not be possible without the following projects:

-- [fcitx5-ui.nvim]: Integrates Fcitx5 via dbus, but using lua.
+- [fcitx5-ui.nvim]: Integrates Fcitx5 via DBus, but using lua.
 This project was inspired by it, but solves various lua dependency problems on NixOS.
-- [nvim-oxi]: Provides Rust bindings for neovim internals.
+- [nvim-oxi]: Provides Rust bindings for Neovim internals.
 - [fcitx5-dbus]: Provides DBus interface for Fcitx5 in Rust.

 ## Contribution